Prevention, Intervention and Awareness is Avalon's work in and with community to

 In late 2017 the Women’s Legal Education and Action Fund (LEAF) and the Avalon Sexual Assault Centre (Avalon) intervened before the Nova Scotia Court of Appeal in R. v.
 Al-Rawi to offer the Court of Appeal a feminist perspective on the legal issues raised in the appeal.
 Read more here.

-In early 2017 Executive Director Jackie Stevens presented and submitted information to the Standing Committee on the Status of Women on this bill.
+In early 2017 Executive Director Jackie Stevens presented and submitted information to the Standing Committee on the Status of Women on Bill C-337.
 Read more here.
+Avalon also met with Marc Giroux, Commissionaire of Federal Judicial Affairs, and was a member of the Consultation Committee on Judicial Training Curriculum for the National Judicial Training Institute.

 Preventing violence against women and girls in Dartmouth North